Bhubaneswar

-Bhubaneswar replaced Cuttack as the capital on 19 August 1949, two years after India gained its independence from Britain.
-The modern city was designed by the German architect Otto Königsberger in 1946.
+Bhubaneswar replaced Cuttack as the capital of Odisha on 13 April 1948.
+The modern city was designed by the German architect, Otto Königsberger, in 1946.
 Along with Jamshedpur and Chandigarh, it was one of modern India's first planned cities.
 Bhubaneswar and Cuttack are often referred to as the 'twin cities of Odisha'.
-The metropolitan area formed by the two cities had a population of 1.7 million in 2011.
-The Bhubaneswar metro area has a population of around a million people, and is categorised as a Tier-2 city.
+The area formed by the two cities had a population of 1.7 million in 2011.
+It is categorised as a Tier-2 city.
 Bhubaneswar and Rourkela are the two cities in smart city mission from Odisha.

 Etymology

-Bhubaneswar is the anglicisation of the actual Odia name "Bhubaneśwara"(ଭୁବନେଶ୍ୱର), derived from the word Tribhubaneśwara (ତ୍ରିଭୁବନେଶ୍ୱର), which literally means the Lord (Iśwara) of the Three Worlds (Tribhubana), which in this context refers to Shiva.
+Bhubaneswar is the anglicisation of the Odia name "Bhubaneśwara"(ଭୁବନେଶ୍ୱର), derived from the word Tribhubaneśwara (ତ୍ରିଭୁବନେଶ୍ୱର), which literally means the Lord (Iśwara) of the Three Worlds (Tribhubana), which in this context refers to Shiva.

 History

-Bhubaneswar stands near the ruins of Sisupalgarh, the ancient capital of the erstwhile province of Kalinga.
+Bhubaneswar stands near the ruins of Sisupalgarh.
 Dhauli, near Bhubaneswar was the site of the Kalinga War (c.
 262-261 BCE), in which the Mauryan emperor Ashoka invaded and annexed Kalinga.
 One of the most complete edicts of the Mauryan Emperor, Ashoka, dating from between 272 and 236 BCE, remains carved in rock, 8 km to the southwest of the modern city.
 After the decline of the Mauryan empire, the area came under the rule of Mahameghavahana dynasty, whose most well-known ruler is Kharavela.
 His Hathigumpha inscription is located at the Udayagiri and Khandagiri Caves near Bhubaneswar.
 The area was subsequently ruled by several dynasties, including Satavahanas, Guptas, Matharas, and Shailodbhavas.